alpinedev51/alpinedev51/README.md

 <h3 align="center">:point_right: Current Studies and Interests</h3>

-- 🌱 Passionate about machine learning, deep learning, math, statistics, and full stack engineering.
+- 🌱 Passionate about security, data science, math, and full stack engineering.
-- 🌳 Interested in projects that use machine/deep learning for many different applications such as environmental conservation, sustainable enery, security, financial services, etc.
+- 🌳 Interested in projects that use data science for various applications in information security such as anomaly detection, adversarial machine learning, and behavior analytics.
-- 📊 I like data.
-Storing data, handling data safely and securely, and utilizing the data to make impactful decisions and insights.

 ---
 I have experience with: